leafo/lml/README.md

 ### Rests

 Insert silence using the rest command `r`, optionally with a duration multiplier.
+Like notes, rests can also use `@` for explicit positioning.

 ```
 c5 r d5.2
 d5 r2 a4
+r@4         # Rest at beat 4
+r2@4        # Rest with duration 2 at beat 4
 ```

 ### Time Commands